themhz/CivilTechReportGenerator/Readme.txt

-The root of the application is the ReportGenerator.
+The root of the application is the ReportGenerator folder.
 ReportGenerator_tests are the tests.
 Program starts from program.cs
 in the main we add the type of the docx reporting type generator that we will use.